Orange Business Services U.S. Inc. Dismissal

 missing information, it need not pay an application fee.
 See 47 C.F.R. § 1.1111(d).

-Orange states in item E56 of the FCC Form 312 - Schedule B that the earth station’s
+Orange states in item E58 of the FCC Form 312 - Schedule B that the earth station

-azimuth angle western limit is 254.0 degrees; however, the FCC’s calculated azimuth
+azimuth angle western limit of 240.8 degrees; however, the FCC’s calculated the azimuth

-however, the FCC’s calculated elevation angle western limit shows 12.8 degrees and
+western limits of 32.1 degrees; however, the FCC’s calculated elevation angle western

 Accordingly, pursuant to Section 0.261 of the Commission’s rules on delegated authority, 47

-C.F.R. § 0.261, we dismiss the application of Orange Business Services U.S. Inc. without
+C.F.R. § 0.261, we dismiss Orange Business Services U.S. Inc. application without prejudice to

 Paul E. Blais